Exotic 4-manifolds with signature zero: Preliminary results

-where $\{\delta_i\}$ are boundary parallel curves along distinct boundary components of $\Sigma_g^b$.\footnote{To provide the additional information on the sections, here the monodromy appears to be described only in the complement of the sections, but it naturally extends to all of $X$ as a factorization of identity in $\M(\Sigma_g)$ under the homomorphism induced by the inclusion $\Sigma_g^b \hookrightarrow \Sigma_g$.} Here each $t_{c_i}$ comes from the local monodromy around a critical value, with respect to a reference regular fiber $F$ identified with $\Sigma_g \supset \Sigma_g^b$, where the singular fiber is a node obtained by crushing the \emph{vanishing cycle} $c_i$ on $F$, whereas the $A_i, B_i$ are the images of a standard basis of $\pi_1(\Sigma_h^1)$ under the monodromy homomorphism for the $\Sigma_g^b$--bundle obtained by restricting $f$ over a complement of a disk $D \subset \Sigma_h$ that contains all the critical values.
-Note that when $\ell=0$, the relation~\ref{eq:monodromy} is the monodromy factorization of a $\Sigma_g$--bundle over $\Sigma_h$ with sections.
+where $\{\delta_i\}$ are boundary parallel curves along distinct boundary components of $\Sigma_g^b$.\footnote{To provide the additional information on the sections, here the monodromy appears to be described only in the complement of the sections, but it naturally extends to all of $X$ as a factorization of identity in $\M(\Sigma_g)$ under the homomorphism induced by the inclusion $\Sigma_g^b \hookrightarrow \Sigma_g$.} Here, each $t_{c_i}$ comes from the local monodromy around a critical value, with respect to a reference regular fiber $F$ identified with $\Sigma_g \supset \Sigma_g^b$, where the singular nodal fiber is obtained by crushing the \emph{vanishing cycle} $c_i$ on $F$, whereas the $A_i, B_i$ are the images of a standard basis of $\pi_1(\Sigma_h^1)$ under the monodromy homomorphism for the $\Sigma_g^b$--bundle obtained by restricting $f$ over the complement of a disk $D \subset \Sigma_h$ that contains all the critical values.
+Note that when $\ell=0$, the relation~\eqref{eq:monodromy} is the monodromy factorization of a $\Sigma_g$--bundle over $\Sigma_h$ with sections.

-Conversely, any relation of the form~\eqref{eq:monodromy} prescribes a Lefschetz fibration $(X,f)$ as above with a specific handle decomposition and the basic algebraic topology of $X$ can be easily inferred from the monodromy factorization.
-The Euler characteristic is given by the formula $\eu(X)=4(g-1)(h-1)+ \ell$ and the signature $\sigma(X)$ can be calculated algorithmically using \cite{Endo, EndoNagami}, if enough is known about how the relation~\eqref{eq:monodromy} is derived in the mapping class group, or by invoking \cite{Ozbagci}.
+Conversely, any relation of the form~\eqref{eq:monodromy} prescribes a Lefschetz fibration $(X,f)$ as above with a specific handle decomposition, and the basic algebraic topology of $X$ can be easily inferred from the monodromy factorization.
+(When $\ell=0$ and $g \leq 1$, one needs additional information, but we do not deal with these cases.)
+The Euler characteristic is given by the formula $\eu(X)=4(g-1)(h-1)+ \ell$ and the signature $\sigma(X)$ can be calculated algorithmically using \cite{Endo, EndoNagami} if enough is known about how the relation~\eqref{eq:monodromy} is derived in the mapping class group, or by invoking \cite{Ozbagci}.
 With Poincar\'{e} duality in hand, to determine all of $H_*(X)$ and $H^*(X)$ it remains to pin down $H_1(X)$, which can be calculated by abelianizing the presentation for $\pi_1(X)$ we describe next.

 Assume that $(X,f)$ has a section, that is, $b>0$ in~\eqref{eq:monodromy}.
 Let $\mathcal{B}_F:=\{a_1, b_1, \cdots, a_g, b_g \}$ and $\mathcal{B}_B:=\{ x_1, y_1, \cdots, x_h, y_h \}$ be standard generating sets for $\pi_1(\Sigma_g)$ and $\pi_1(\Sigma_h)$, respectively, so that the surface relations are of the forms $\Pi_{i=1}^g[a_i,b_i]=1$ and $\Pi_{j=1}^h[x_j,y_j]=1$.
 For $D \subset \Sigma_h$ a disk containing all the critical values, $f$ is a union of a Lefschetz fibration over $D$ and a $\Sigma_g$--bundle over $\Sigma_h^1 \cong \Sigma_h \setminus D$.
 By examining the handle decomposition associated with the fibration over $D$, as well as the short exact sequence of homotopy groups associated with the bundle over $\Sigma_h^1$, one concludes the following: